Student Support Worker

 • Kitchener, Canada Lisaard and Innisfree Hospice Full time

-**JOB POSTING - PSW** **2 Full Time Positions Available - 1 permanent, 1 temporary (approx 4-6 months)** - About our Hospice:_ Lisaard/Innisfree Hospice brings together an interdisciplinary team of trained professionals to deliver services that can make the dream of a peaceful, comfortable death surrounded by loved ones a reality and to fulfill the mission...
+**JOB POSTING - PSW** **Casual Positions available** - About our Hospice:_ Lisaard/Innisfree Hospice brings together an interdisciplinary team of trained professionals to deliver services that can make the dream of a peaceful, comfortable death surrounded by loved ones a reality and to fulfill the mission of hospice care by supporting the residents and...

 ABOUT OUR COMPANYAnderson College is one of Canada's oldest colleges, having opened our first location in 1885.
 We have trained more than 100,000 students over a 137-year history and have been an empowering partner for students overcoming career challenges and transitioning to the next phase of their lives.
 With ten locations in Ontario and one in British...